 - 1. Every Provider approved for this grant agrees to provide reports, service information, and fiscal information to the MS Department of Mental Health as required and requested. - 2.
 Services funded through grants administered by the MS Department of Mental Health must follow the most recent version of the MS DMH Operational Standards of Service (DMH Operational Standards, Rule 42.1-2). - 3.
 All services must be provided non-discriminately regardless of race, sex, age, creed, national origin, disability, or the ability to pay (DMH Operational Standards, Rule 10.7.B.1). - 4.
 Providers approved for this grant must have qualified staff by implementation date or the grant may be rejected. - a.
 The provider must provide the name, phone number, email address, and credentials of the peer respite program staff. - b.
 The provider is required to notify the DMH Peer Recovery & Support Director within 10 days of vacancies or staff changes, and name and contact information for the person who will assume the role and responsibilities of the position in the interim. - 5.
-This grant will be a COST REIMBURSEMENT only. - 6.
-Travel: Travel reimbursement listed in the budget cannot exceed the current State of Mississippi mileage reimbursement rate, currently \$0.585 per mile.
-Mileage reimbursementrates are located on the Mississippi Department of Finance and Administration website: https://www.dfa.ms.gov/media/qfplg0td/01012022-mileage-memo.pdf - It is the responsibility of the providers to check the website frequently to ensure compliance. - a.
-In-State conference and trainings should be clinically oriented in an Evidence-Based modality. - b.
-All conferences and trainings must receive permission and authorization from the DMH Peer Recovery & Support Director. - c.
+This grant will be a COST REIMBURSEMENT only. - a.
+Travel: Travel reimbursement listed in the budget cannot exceed the current State of Mississippi mileage reimbursement rate, currently \$0.655 per mile.
+Mileage reimbursement rates are located on the Mississippi Department of Finance and Administration website: Privately Owned Vehicle (POV) Mileage Reimbursement Rates | GSA. - 6.
+It is the responsibility of the providers to check the website frequently to ensure compliance. - a.
+In-State conference and trainings should be clinically oriented in an Evidence-Based modality. - All conferences and trainings must receive permission and authorization from the Peer WellnessSupport Project Coordinator and/or DMH Peer Recovery & Support Director. - c.
 Out of State Travel: Out-of-State is not allowed.